DouglasUrner/House-Manual/README.md

 ### Fire Extinguisher

+### Ground Fault Circuit Interrupters (GFCIs)

+**Circuits:**

+* Kitchen Counter South - the GFCI by the refrigerator protects the counter outlets on the south wall.
+* Kitchen Counter East - the GFCI to the right of the sink protects the outlets on the east wall and the one at the end of the counter island.
+* Bathrooms - the GFCI to the left of the sink in the master bathroom protects the outlets in all three bathrooms.
+* Garage - the GFCI is located above the bench near the door to the house.

 ### Nest Protect Smoke & Carbon Monoxide Alarms

 The units are interconnected - all alarms will sound if any one detects smoke or carbon monoxide.
 To stop the alarm press the button in the center of the alarm.